The Cyclades · Naxos

 No on-site restaurant — shares the Collection's kitchen

-InsiderNo restaurant on-property — they share kitchen / shuttle with the Naxian Collection next door.
-Honestly an upgrade for many travelers: dinner is a 90-second buggy ride away, you pick the night.
+InsiderNo restaurant on-property; they share the kitchen and shuttle with the Naxian Collection next door.
+An upgrade for a lot of travellers, honestly: dinner is a 90-second buggy ride away, and you pick the night.

 What it's known for